 So easy and so yummy!
-This dish is similar to my favourite ‘yellow potatoes’ dish, but it has the added ingredients of peas and spinach.
+This potatoes in turmeric dish is based on one of my favourite dishes which I’ve nicknamed yellow potatoes, but with the added ingredients of peas and spinach.

 And of course, it’s simple to make!

-#5 Add turmeric, cumin powder and a tiny pinch of asafoetida.
-Be aware that spices can be contaminated with gluten, so buy gluten free spices to be safe.
+Add turmeric, cumin powder and a tiny pinch of asafoetida.
+Spices can be contaminated with (or contain) gluten, so if you’re intolerant or celiac, it’s best buy spices that are certified gluten-free.
 Leave the lid off while you cook the spices for about 5 minutes, stirring occasionally.

-#7 Sprinkle with a little salt and leave to cook for about 30 minutes, stirring every 5-7 minutes, until the potatoes are soft and cooked through.
+Sprinkle with a little salt and leave to cook for about 30 minutes, flipping over every 7 minutes or so, until the potatoes are soft and cooked through.

-#8 When the potatoes are partially cooked but still a touch hard in the middle, add the frozen peas and spinach.
-If you like spicy, you can also add some chilli powder at this point.
+When the potatoes are partially cooked but still a bit hard in the middle, add the frozen peas and spinach.
+If you like a spicy kick, you can also add some chilli powder at this point.

 Yellow potatoes with vegetables...yummy.

 - 1 large onion

 - 1 tablespoon black mustard seeds